-With no installation fees plus low or non-existent monthly payments, companies like SimpliSafe and Cove offer the most affordable security systems on the market.
+With no installation fees plus low or non-existent monthly payments, DIY security companies like SimpliSafe and Cove offer the most affordable security systems on the market.
 Their products are highly customizable and user-friendly and are generally very easy to install yourself.
-However, for those who need a more comprehensive or larger-scale system, ADT offers some of the best products on the market.
-Although they can be more expensive, ADT is the leading home security service in the United States.
-If you want a quality product with trusted brand recognition, ADT is the way to go.
+However, for those who need a more comprehensive or larger-scale system, ADT may be the better option for you.

 Unfortunately, even the best security system can’t guarantee a burglary won’t occur, but a security system offers an effective deterrent.
 No matter if you live in a shoebox apartment in a crowded city or a sprawling house in a rural area, there’s a security system to suit your needs.